There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 Potential applicants can check the lists below for the year they graduated to see if their higher education institution would qualify them to apply for a High Potential Individual visa.

-Check the list of High Potential Individual visa eligible universities for the month and year you were awarded your qualification:
+Check the list of High Potential Individual visa eligible universities for the date you were awarded your qualification:

 You can read more about how the HPI visa works and eligibility here.